Typical day at Lands End, San Francisco, Summer 2018 |

 If you have more time, drive up through Tuolumne Meadows and clamber up Pothole Dome for a great view of the meadows and Cathedral Peak beyond.
 Just try to build in time to drive a little bit further for a pit stop at Olmsted Point.

 Our favorite hikes are in South Lake Tahoe.
 However, the major highway and surrounding forests were greatly impacted by the Caldor Fire.
-It might be a long time until they recover and we're able to enjoy hiking Horsetail Falls off Hwy 50 or head up to Twin Lakes from Wright's Lake again.
+It has taken a while for it to open and start to recover.
+I'm just starting to enjoy hiking to Horsetail Falls off Hwy 50 and can't wait to head back up to Twin Lakes from Wright's Lake again.
+When I go up, I typically stay at the budget Sierra Inn on the River in Kyburz (Welcome to Kyburz, You are Now Leaving Kyburz - classic road side sign).

 If you drive further up the lake shore (or down, if coming from 80) we loved hiking up Mt Ellis.
 Just beware of the popular false summit.
 We also never miss a chance to hike down to Vikingsholm at Emerald Bay or up to Eagle Lake.

 The call of the island at Eagle Lake is strong.
-The last time we were there, my daughter took a float and made it to the island.
-Seeing her sun on the rocks at this mini paradise, I decided to swim out.
+The last time we were there, one of my kids took a float and made it to the island.
+Seeing them sun on the rocks at this mini paradise, I decided to swim out.
 My wife and our friend both encouraged me.
 They even offered to time me, taking bets on if I could beat 1 minute.
 It didn't look too far.

 Even longer drives: